talwrii/ffmpeg-cookbook/README.md

 This command uses [`-f lavfi` (example)](#lavfi) to create three inputs consisting of solid red, green, and blue.
 We then combine this three inputs together with [hstack](https://ffmpeg.org/ffmpeg-filters.html#hstack-1) to produce a "flag" video.
 The argument of `-filter_complex` is definitely shorter as a result.

-## Creating a filtergraph in a file
+## Creating a filter graph in a file
 With `-filter_complex_script`, you can read a filter specification ("filter graph") from a file.
 Sometimes command can be more readable it details are separated out into a file.

 ```bash